rapidsai/cudf/CONTRIBUTING.md

 cuda-memcheck python <program_name>.py <program_arguments>
 ```

+### Building and Testing on a gpuCI image locally

+Before submitting a pull request, you can do a local build and test on your machine that mimics our gpuCI environment using the `ci/local/build.sh` script.
+For detailed information on usage of this script, see [here](https://github.com/rapidsai/cudf/tree/branch-0.7/ci/local).

 ## Automated Build in Docker Container

 A Dockerfile is provided with a preconfigured conda environment for building and installing cuDF from source based off of the master branch.